Detection and Feature Selection in Sparse Mixture Models

 The rationale behind the introduction of $r_n$ is that in testing problems such as \eqref{h0}-\eqref{h1-0} some distributions in the alternative are arbitrarily close to the null hypothesis so that $\gamma(\phi; \Omega^n_0, \Omega^n_1; R,0)=1$ for any test $\phi$.
-This is why we rather consider the maximum of the type II errors for alternatives that are far enough from the null distribution, that is $R(\theta)\geq r_n$.
-Then, the minimax risk for this testing problem is defined as
+This is why the probability type II error is maximized over alternatives that are sufficiently separated from the null distribution, which is here quantified as $R(\theta)\geq r_n$.
+Then the minimax risk for this testing problem is defined as